aouni0n/Yusi-V1/README.md

 # Yusi
-Grab cam shots from target's phone front camera or PC webcam just sending a link.
+Grab cam shots from target's phone's front camera or PC's webcam by just sending a link.

 # Installing and requirements
 <p>This tool require PHP for webserver, SSH or aounion's LocalHost.
 First run following command on your terminal</p>